Remote files

 Cache files

-Files are automatically cached using the Web Cache API, so they are requested only the first time and then network access is no longer needed.
-It's possible to disable the cache for a specific file by removing the cached response before the build.
+Remove files are automatically cached using the Web Cache API, so they are requested only the first time.
+After that, they don't need network access and can work in offline environments.
+It's possible to disable the cache for a specific file by removing the cached version before the build.
 For example:

 // Open the cache of Lume's remote files